 More serious considerations, from a structural perspective, are wind-induced loads and concentrated loads.
 Snow or ice that used to be spread out evenly over your roof will now be concentrated at the mounting feet.
 For these reasons, a structural analysis is often required by building officials who review plans and issue permits for solar systems.

-It is a good idea (and required by some incentive providers like Energy Trust) to install solar panels over a roof which has 15 of more years of life in it.
-Some folks do a partial re-roof under the area of the solar array even if they are not prepared to do a complete roof replacement.
+It is a good idea (and required by some incentive providers such as the Energy Trust) to install solar panels over a roof which has at least 10 more years of life.
+Sometimes you can do a partial re-roof under the area of the solar array if you are not prepared to do a complete roof replacement.

-Fire Marshalls are now asserting their authority in the permit/plan review process to make sure they have room to work in the event of a fire in the home/building.
-A qualified solar contractor will help you work through all of these issues; including working with a structural engineer if that becomes necessary.
+Fire Marshals are now asserting their authority in the permit/plan review process to make sure they have room to work in the event of a fire in the home or building.
+A qualified solar contractor will help you work through all of these issues, including working with a structural engineer if that becomes necessary.